JimCVR/JimCVR/README.md

 - 👋 Hi, I’m @JimCVR
 - 👀 I’m interested in java, and videogames development.
-- 🌱 I’m currently learning java, kotlin and jetpack compose
+- 🌱 I’m currently learning java, kotlin and Xamarin.Forms

 <!---
 JimCVR/JimCVR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.